-Based on historical accounts, the federalization of the Philippine islands is an idea opined since centuries back by Jose P. Rizal, the Philippine national hero, when he wrote in an essay published in La Solidaridad in 1889-1890, “[Once liberated] the Islands will probably declare themselves a federal republic.”
+Based on historical accounts, the federalization of the Philippine islands is an idea opined since centuries back by Jose P. Rizal, the Philippine national hero who wrote in an essay published in La Solidaridad in 1889-1890, “[Once liberated] the Islands will probably declare themselves a federal republic.”
 This idea has been presented, proffered and proposed by individuals and groups alike under different administrations hence though has yet to prosper.

-In support of the Philippine government's information campaign on federalism and thrust towards a shift to a federal form of government, the Hanns Seidel Foundation, in cooperation with the Pimentel Institute for Leadership and Governance (PILG) is supporting education and information activities on federalism.
+In support of the Philippine government's public information drive on federalism and constitutional reform, the Hanns Seidel Foundation, in cooperation with the Pimentel Institute for Leadership and Governance (PILG), is supporting education and information activities on federalism.
 The main objective is to provide broader and deeper knowledge of the philosophy and the principles of federalism as a form of government and help key representatives of government and members of society gain a better and more comprehensive understanding of federalism.

-The activities were held in partnership with the PILG, with the support of various government and non-government entities, including the Office of the Governor of the Province of Quezon, Office of the City of Cagayan de Oro, the Commission on Human Rights (CHR), the Presidential Legislative Liaison Office (PLLO), and the Hon.
-Raul M. Gonzales, Sr. Foundation, Inc., as well as the academe, such as: the PhinMA Cagayan de Oro College (COC), the University of the Philippines Law Centre, the Polytechnic University of the Philippines (PUP) and the University of Makati (UMak).
-Participants comprised local elective officials, representatives of non-government organisations, members of the academe, and students alike.
+All activities were held in partnership with the PILG, with the support of various government and non-government entities, including: the NCMF, the Philippine Press Institute (PPI), the Office of the Governor of the Province of Quezon, the Office of the City Mayor of Cagayan de Oro, the Commission on Human Rights (CHR), the Presidential Legislative Liaison Office (PLLO), the Office of the Vice Governor of the City of Masbate (2018), the Office of the City Mayor of Iligan, and the Hon.
+Raul M. Gonzales, Sr. Foundation, Inc. Also amongst these entities were both public and private academic institutions, such as: the PhinMA Cagayan de Oro College (COC), the University of the Philippines Law Centre, the Polytechnic University of the Philippines (PUP), the University of Makati (UMak), the Rizal Memorial Colleges (Davao City), the Legacy College of Compostela (Tagum City), and the Bukidnon State University (BSU).
+Participants comprised local elective officials, broadcast and print media, representatives of non-government organisations and special interest groups, members of the academe, and students.

-The information drive on federalism in the country is intensifying and the HSF and the PILG have planned a line-up of information activities to help increase the awareness of the general public about federalism, contribute to deepening their understanding thereof and assist them in making informed decisions when the time for the referendum comes in 2019.
+The information drive on federalism in the country is intensifying and the HSF and the PILG have planned a line-up of information activities to help increase the awareness of the general public about federalism, contribute to deepening their understanding thereof and assist them in making informed decisions when the time for the referendum comes.